Kingdom Living Here and Now

 But I will tell you one almost universal thing that we seem to willingly surrender our personal obligation in.

-On a Sunday, we rarely are personally engaged in the worship and remembrance of our Lord except in the most passive of ways.
+On a Sunday, many rarely are personally engaged in the worship and remembrance of our Lord except in the most passive of ways.
 Sitting in our rows, facing someone who speaks at us for some minutes, accepting a morsel of bread and a sip of wine passively.

 Is that what we were meant to do?
 Truly?